Ani Lorak: 2006–2012: Changes of producer, Eurovision 2008 and Solntse

 Shortly after, she recorded a Russian version of her Eurovision song "Shady Lady" with the title "S neba v nebo."
 Lorak, similar to Dmitry Koldun a year prior, held an extensive promo campaign and visited other countries to present her song, including Malta, Russia, Bulgaria, Spain and Germany.
 At the 2008 Eurovision Song Contest in Belgrade, she sang the song "Shady Lady" in the second semi-final on 23 May 2008, winning a place in the final.
-She took second place in the final after Dima Bilan, giving Ukraine its second runner-up position in a row and its third-best score of all-time.
+She took second place in the final after Dima Bilan, giving Ukraine its second runner-up position in a row and its third-best score of all time.
 Italian designer Roberto Cavalli designed the ornate dress for Lorak's performance at the contest, which was made with Swarovski Diamonds.
 Greek choreographer Fokas Evangelinos designed her stage show, involving four dancers.
 Prior to performing in the final, Lorak had won the Artistic Award, voted the most popular entry among the former winners of the contest.

 After her second-place finish at Eurovision, Lorak returned to Ukraine in newfound stardom.
-For her result, she and Philipp Kirkorov were given the title People's Artist of Ukraine.
+For her result, she and Philipp Kirkorov were given the title People's Artist of Ukraine, deprived for both in 2024.
 In Chernivtsi, where her career had taken off in 1992, she received a star on the Star Alley in the centre of the city.

 In 2009, she released her tenth album, Solntse, which was produced by Yuliia Kyryliuk, who had previously produced her Eurovision effort.
 The album became her most successful effort until that moment.
 In October 2009, Lorak was ranked 41st in a top 100 of "most influential women in Ukraine" compiled by experts for the Ukrainian magazine Focus.

 In 2010, Lorak released a compilation album titled "The Best".
 At the time, she continued releasing, almost exclusively in Russian and performed in countries in the Russian-speaking world.